nuclearWinters/lerna-monorepo/README.md

 - Docker

-To set up the project in dev mode:
+To set up the project locally:

-1. Run `make setup`
+1. Run `make up` in root folder

-2. Run `make up`
+2. Run `npm run populate` on backend-auth and backend-fintech root folders

-3. Run `npm run populate` on backend-auth and backend-fintech root folder projects
+There is also a microservice refatored in Rust and another that uses Cassandra as the database (not finished)